danielhers/nerv/README.md

 ## Optional ##

+### Performance Suite ###

+There is an optional performance suite included, to run it type

+    make perf

+and you should see numbers around a few hundred nets per second, depending on your hardware.

 ### BLAS ###

 Most likely you want to use OpenBLAS as your BLAS back-end, it is fast (albeit